patrickfreed/specifications/source/server-selection/server-selection.rst

 4. Filter the suitable servers by calling the optional, application-provided server selector.

-5. If there are any suitable servers, choose one at random from those within the latency window and return it; otherwise, continue to the next step
+5. If there are any suitable servers, choose one from those within the latency window according to the `Load balancing algorithm`_ and return it; otherwise, continue to the next step

 6. Request an immediate topology check, then block the server selection thread until the topology changes or until the server selection